Cartucho/mAP/README.md

 For each class:

-First, your neural net **predicted objects** are sorted by decreasing confidence and are assigned to **ground-truth objects**.
+First, your neural net **detection-results** are sorted by decreasing confidence and are assigned to **ground-truth objects**.
 We have "a match" when they share the **same label and an IoU >= 0.5** (Intersection over Union greater than 50%).
 This "match" is considered a true positive if that ground-truth object has not been already used (to avoid multiple detections of the same object).

 <img src="https://user-images.githubusercontent.com/15831541/37725175-45b9e1a6-2d2a-11e8-8c15-2fb4d716ca9a.png" width="35%" height="35%" />